lipetsk-digital/HomeLibraryAI/README.md

 - Using inline buttons in telegram chat
 - Timely removing of old, outdated inline buttons
 - Put emoji reaction on messages and delete messages

+Opensource collaboration:

+- Wrote my own library to use PostgreSQL database to store state and user data on aiogram FSMstore

 ## Telegram-bot's dialog algorithm